 The aim of investigating the complaint is to get to the bottom of it so that you can ensure it doesn’t happen again.
 You need to be able to build a full story about the product and find all of the different parts related to it.

 Using Greenlight Guru's medical device specific QMS Software makes it much simpler to gather all of the information needed because your complaint handling, risk management and CAPAs are all integrated, rather than chasing fragment data across different systems and locations.
 You are able to see the real big picture and ensure you’re not missing anything critical.
 It also means that anyone can access up-to-date information at any time and from any location.

 Complaint handling is a key part of post-market surveillance activities, although unfortunately, many medical device companies have found that the FDA is not pleased with their management of complaints.
 It’s an area that is responsible for a lot of 483s and warning letters that go out to companies.

 Risk management is a critical integration with complaint handling because it impacts your overall approach to ensuring the safety and efficacy of your device.
 Where a complaint leads to a high risk measure against your criteria, you may find your company initiating CAPA and changing key elements of the device.

 Given all of the contributing materials to risk and complaint management, a risk management file should always be kept as a living document and it’s much easier if a cloud-based software is used to store the information.
 Ensure that, when any complaint comes in, you have all relevant information easily accessible to conduct a proper assessment.

 Note: Looking for a system designed specifically to align with medical device processes out-of-the-box that integrates your complaint handling, risk management, CAPAs, training and more?
-Check out Greenlight Guru's new Grow product here.
+Check out Greenlight Guru's postmarket workflows here.